MINISTRY and HiGHER EDUCATION COMMISSION (MHED)

 “Our goal is to equip faithful leaders who are rooted in Scripture, formed by Wesleyan theology, and prepared to serve with excellence wherever God calls them.”

-Nine previously recommended institutions are currently being vetted for official approval by the GMC.
+Nine previously recommended institutions have been vetted for official approval by the GMC.

 An additional